Ishanoshada/Microweb/tests/example_app/README.md

 - `static/index.html`: A template displaying a list of projects using a for loop and conditional rendering.
 - `static/style.css`: CSS styles for the project list.
 - `static/script.js`: Basic JavaScript for interactivity.
+- `models/users.py`: A model for user data (not used in this example, but can be extended).
+- `models/products.py`: A model for product data (not used in this example, but can be extended).
 - `README.md`: This file.